Risk Management Policies & Procedures

 We are well-equipped with monitored security systems to prevent break-ins.

 We are located in a gated industrial complex.
 The gates to the complex are shut after hours and may only be opened with a swipe card or remote control.
-Any car that drives in and out of the complex is captured on a CCTV camera.
+There are CCTV cameras in the complex.

 There are also CCTV cameras outside our facility, aimed at the front façade and entrance.
 Within our facility, we have numerous CCTV cameras and an alarm system.